paugier/nbabel/py/vector.md

 import vecpy as vp
 ```

+---

+Disclaimer: this proposition is just a crazy idea from a scientist using
+Python.
+I write this document to get some feedback about the project and its
+technical feasibility.

+---

 ## Data structures and types

 We need 4 data structures and types that do not exist in pure Python: